There is a different pathway process for those who apply as an Aboriginal or Torres Strait Islander applicant.

 Confirmation of Aboriginality and Torres Strait Islander Identity

-You will be required to provide the following documents prior to attending an Interview with the School of Medicine.
-Certified copies of these documents can be lodged in person to any Campus Student Centre or if you are unable to lodge in person; certified copies can be mailed to:
+You will be required to provide the following prior to attending an Interview with the School of Medicine.
+Documents can be lodged in person to any Campus Student Centre or if you are unable to lodge in person; documents can be emailed to email@example.com; or mailed to:

 Western Sydney University